dustinmoris/Firewall/README.md

 Firewall is an ASP.NET Core middleware which enables IP address filtering based on individual IP addresses (VIP list) or IP address ranges (guest lists).

-IP address filtering can be a useful feature to add an extra layer of security to a publicly exposed API or to force all API access through a certain set of proxy servers (e.g. [Cloudflare](https://www.cloudflare.com/)).
+IP address filtering can add an extra layer of security to a publicly exposed API or to force all API access through a certain set of proxy servers (e.g. [Cloudflare](https://www.cloudflare.com/)).

 ## Using with Cloudflare

 [Cloudflare](https://www.cloudflare.com/) is a popular internet service which provides enhanced performance and security features to any website.
-It is currently used by more than 8 million websites world wide and requires no additional hardware or software as it operates at the DNS level.
+It is currently being used by more than 8 million websites world wide and requires no additional hardware or software as it operates at the DNS level.

 The typical request flow for a website which is not protected by Cloudflare looks a little bit like this:

 ![without-cloudflare](https://raw.githubusercontent.com/dustinmoris/Firewall/master/assets/without-cloudflare.png)

-When a website is protected by Cloudflare then Cloudflare essentially acts as a man in the middle, shielding a website from all sorts of malicious internet activity and giving a website administrator enhanced performance and security features such as HTTPS, Caching, CDNs, API rate limits and more:
+When a website is protected by Cloudflare then Cloudflare essentially acts as a man in the middle, shielding a website from all sorts of malicious internet activity and giving a website administrator enhanced performance and security features such as HTTPS, Caching, CDNs, API rate limiting and more:

 ![with-cloudflare](https://raw.githubusercontent.com/dustinmoris/Firewall/master/assets/with-cloudflare.png)